I am a History major with certificates in Humanistic Studies, African American Studies, and European Cultural Studies.

 Role(s) held in the Humanistic Studies Program:

 Writer and former managing editor of the Princeton Progressive magazine; founder and editor of Foundations: A Journal of Critical Thought; Humanities Correspondent with the Princeton Correspondents on Undergraduate Research; editor with the Princeton Historical Review; pianist with the Princeton Jazz Vocal Collective

 Why I decided to study the humanities:

 The humanities, and history in particular, have really been all I have ever wanted to study.
-That said, this past year I have realized more and more the humanities’ importance as reflexive or self-aware disciplines.
-This aspect of the humanities — that they can lead one to study not only a given object, but also oneself, one’s method, and the others around oneself — continues to fascinate me.
+That said, I have realized more and more the humanities’ importance as reflexive or self-aware disciplines.
+This aspect of the humanities—that they can lead one to study not only a given object, but also oneself, one’s method, and the others around oneself—continues to fascinate me.

 What I have gained from the humanities:

 Along with the pleasure studying the humanities has given me, such study has led me to both appreciate and interrogate the world around me in a more critical way.

 I am generally interested in intellectual history, labor history, and their overlaps, especially in 19th century America and the Atlantic world.
 My research focuses on debates over slavery and free labor in the antebellum period.
 For my thesis, I am planning to explore the ideology of race and labor espoused by cotton planters in the lower Mississippi valley from roughly 1845 to 1861, hopefully in conversation with existing discourse on labor management, race science, and revolutionary politics in the northern US and Europe.
 Other academic interests of mine include political theory and Jewish history.